 Applying for Student Pass

 Students who apply less than 3 months before intake date will be considered on a case-by-case basis.
-Please refer to our staff from International Marketing (firstname.lastname@example.org) for more information.
+Please refer to our staff from International Student Recruitment Department (ISR) (firstname.lastname@example.org) for more information.

 - Completed Pre-Arrival Medical Health Examination Report